daianalogy/my_ansible/README.md

  ![main.log](https://i.imgur.com/wnFxMBV.png)

-There are two environment variables inside the script *autorun.sh* thatmust be provided in order to properly works:
+There are two environment variables inside the script *autorun.sh* that must be provided in order to properly works:

 | EnvVars | Values |
 |---|---|